revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsection Time Tree Model: The Fossilized Birth-Death Process %}

-The fossilized birth death process (FBD) provides a joint distribution on the divergence times of living and extinct species, the tree topology, and the sampling of fossils {% cite Stadler2010 Heath2014 %}.
-The FBD can be broken into two sub processes, the birth-death process and the fossilization process.
+The fossilized birth death (FBD) process provides a joint distribution on the divergence times of living and extinct species, the tree topology, and the sampling of fossils {% cite Stadler2010 Heath2014 %}.
+The FBD model can be broken into two sub processes, the birth-death process and the fossilization process.

 {% subsubsection Birth-Death Process %}